Evolutionary Machine Learning meets Self-Supervised Learning: a comprehensive survey: Evolutionary Machine Learning (EML)

 In the first two categories, \gls{ec} is brought into \gls{ml}, carrying several benefits which explain the superior performance of \gls{eml} compared to traditional \gls{ml}. \gls{ec} brings an element of surprise which comes from its stochastic nature.
 Since \gls{ec} is driven by the survival of the fittest principle, this stochastic nature will help (i) exploiting flaws in a system, and (ii) enhancing the robustness of the final solution, which emerged from noisy starting points.
 Additionally, an \gls{ec} algorithm can be used to optimise towards several goals simultaneously, meaning that one can evolve an \gls{ml} model towards the best accuracy possible, but also taking into account other metrics such as training speed, inference speed and number of parameters.

 As for the third category, it brings \gls{ml} into \gls{ec}.
-One possible role of \gls{ml} in an \gls{ea} is to improve specific parts of the evolutionary process -- such as genotype-to-phenotype mapping, fitness evaluation, variation operators, parent selection, or replacement strategy.
+One possible role of \gls{ml} in \gls{ec} is to improve specific parts of the evolutionary process -- such as genotype-to-phenotype mapping, fitness evaluation, variation operators (e.g. mutation and crossover), parent selection, or replacement strategy.

 For instance, the fitness function can be replaced by an \gls{ml} model that assigns the fitness of an individual~\cite{correia2016xfaces}, use LLMs to perform ``intelligent'' crossover~\cite{romera2024mathematical}, or learn new genotype-phenotype mappings~\cite{tian2020solving}.
-Additionally, \gls{ea} components come with parameters, such as the probability of applying crossover or mutation operators, and the population size.
-Since these parameters affect the evolutionary process, \gls{ml} can be used to select suitable values -- either during evolution or \textit{a priori}. \gls{ml} can also be applied to the outputs of an \gls{ea} to summarise, filter, or select results.
+Additionally, components from \gls{ec} algorithms come with parameters, such as the probability of applying crossover or mutation operators, and the population size.
+Since these parameters affect the evolutionary process, \gls{ml} can be used to select suitable values -- either during evolution or \textit{a priori}. \gls{ml} can also be applied to the outputs of an \gls{ec} algorithm to summarise, filter, or select results.